Sayanijana23/movie-matcher/README.md

 ## Features
 - *Collaborative Filtering*: Uses the MovieLens dataset to provide personalized movie recommendations based on user input.
 - *User-Friendly Interface*: The system features a clean and interactive interface, making it easy for users to input their preferences and receive recommendations.
-- *Backend Processing*: Python is used for efficient data handling, filtering, and recommendation generation.
 - *Scalable*: The system can be easily extended to support more advanced recommendation algorithms.

 ## Demo